scoulomb/myk8s/service_deep_dive.md

 Only new pods have the new IP (if service created after pod creation it does not know it).
 So env var discovery forces to expose service before deploying client pod
+This ordering issue is documented here: https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services
+> When you have a Pod that needs to access a Service, and you are using the environment variable method to publish the port and cluster IP to the client Pods, you must create the Service before the client Pods come into existence.
+Otherwise, those client Pods won’t have their environment variables populated.

+If we modify the service a redeployment is needed.

-This ordering issue is documented here: https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services It is even said: "You can (and almost always should) set up a DNS service for your Kubernetes cluster using an add-on."
+It is even said: "You can (and almost always should) set up a DNS service for your Kubernetes cluster using an add-on."

 Eventually service DNS name can templatized using Helm values (or OpenShift template parameters)